Close Menu

 However, if you’re not buying this affordable, comparatively bass-heavy Bluetooth speaker with parties in mind, you really do get solid performance for your money.
 If you stay below the threshold where voices become sharp, the achievable level in the home should be completely sufficient.
 After all, the Tronsmart Bang reproduces dynamic jumps very vividly.
 That puts you in a good mood.

-Tronsmart Bang: Conclusion and alternatives
+Tronsmart Bang: Test summary and alternatives

 All in all, the Tronsmart Bang offers a lot of power and a wide range of programs for the money.
 There’s really no need to complain about the robust but simple housing design and certain sound impairments at high levels.
 It should not be forgotten that for 100 euros you can usually only get small mini Bluetooth speakers for your handbag from high-end brands such as Klipsch or Marshall with the Austin or the Willen, which are certainly not suitable for high levels and cannot keep up in terms of connectivity either.

-Technical specifications Tronsmart Bang
+Technical data Tronsmart Bang

 • Manufacturer’s Suggested Retail Price: 100 Euro